-After working as a clay modeler at Chrysler Styling, George Fahrenkopf moved to Florida to help run his father-in-law’s orange grove.
-He ended up becoming president of one of Tampa’s leading advertising agencies.
+After working as a clay modeler at Chrysler Styling, George Fahrenkopf moved to Florida to help run his father-in-law’s orange grove and up becoming president of one of Tampa’s leading advertising agencies.

 “After working in the grove for a number of years, I got back into advertising as a layout artist for Hilton Advertising Agency in Tampa,” said Fahrenkopf.
-“Over the next 22 years, I progressed from production manager to vice president, and later became president/co-owner.
-Soon the agency merged the Levy King & White Agency (from Buffalo, New York) who opened a branch office in Tampa.
+“Over the next 22 years there, I progressed from production manager to vice president and later became president/co-owner when the agency merged with the Levy King & White Agency (from Buffalo, New York) and opened a branch office in Tampa.

 “I believe my greatest accomplishment was being recognized and rewarded as a valuable productive team-member at the Hilton Agency.
 It was during this time that I had the opportunity to sharpen and practice my marketing and communication skills on a variety of challenging accounts.
 I never lost an account because of failed strategies or recommendations.”